John Africa: Death

-Eleven MOVE members, including John Africa, five other adults and five children died in the resulting fire.
+Eleven MOVE members, including John Africa, five other adults, and five children died in the resulting fire from the Philadelphia Police bombing the home.
 Although the members were all huddled in the basement with access to a back alley, the alley was under police gunfire.
-The lone surviving woman described bullets flying all around during her first escape attempt, and the lone surviving child described hearing the sound of automatic gunfire when they tried to flee from the fire.
+Ramona Africa, the lone surviving adult, described bullets flying all around during her first escape attempt, and Birdie Africa, the lone surviving child, described hearing automatic gunfire when they tried to flee from the fire.
 Police officers at the scene denied these claims.
-Only Ramona and Birdie Africa survived, though both suffered severe burns.
-Birdie was released but Ramona was convicted and sentenced to serve the maximum sentence of 7 years in prison.
-She served the full time.
-Despite the fact that the Philadelphia Police and Fire Departments were found guilty of negligence by the Philadelphia Special Investigation Commission (MOVE), no criminal charges were ever filed against any of the perpetrators of the bombing, arson, and resulting deaths.
+Sole survivors Ramona and Birdie both suffered severe burns.
+Birdie was released but Ramona was convicted and sentenced to serve the maximum sentence of seven years in prison, all of which she served.
+Despite the Philadelphia Police and Fire Departments being found guilty of negligence by the Philadelphia Special Investigation Commission, no criminal charges were ever filed against any of the perpetrators of the bombing, arson, and resulting deaths.

 Teachings

 John Africa's philosophy has been classified as anarcho-primitivist.
-His teachings emphasized the importance of all life and the ways in which capitalism, war, racism, and other social forces serve as direct opposition to this reality.
-He encouraged strict vegetarianism, raw food, and communal living.
+His teachings emphasized the importance of all life and how capitalism, war, racism, and other social forces serve as direct opposition to this reality.
+He encouraged strict vegetarianism, a diet of raw food, and communal living.
 According to MOVE's website, "John Africa despises prejudice, despised the man-made standard of inferior-superior," and "John Africa teach MOVE people to believe in and love life, to understand the absolute necessity of life and protect all life equally, meaning all living beings (people, animals, water, soil, air)".

 Influence on others

-Philadelphia activist Mumia Abu-Jamal has followed the teachings of John Africa, and was a supporter of the MOVE organization.
-During Abu-Jamal's 1982 murder trial for the death of a police officer, Abu-Jamal made repeated requests to be represented by Africa.
-The judge denied these requests as Africa was not a licensed attorney.
+Philadelphia activist and convicted murderer Mumia Abu-Jamal has followed the teachings of John Africa, and was a supporter of the MOVE organization.